 Birds are at their most vulnerable when nesting.
 Any disturbance could kill or hurt the wild birds and their young - or cause them to abandon their nests, eggs and young.

-Birds' eggs are also legally protected, so please don't touch or move them even if you want to help the birds, as you might be breaking the law.
+Birds' eggs are also legally protected, so don't touch or move them even if you want to help the birds, as you might be breaking the law.

-If you've found a nest that you think needs to be moved, check you're legally able to.
+If you've found a nest that you think needs to be moved, check if you're legally able to.